-It’s every man’s fear.
+It’s everyone’s fear.

 Some kind of situation will arise and we won’t be capable enough to deal with it.
-We’ll need to take a stand for those we love and not know what to do.

-Life will require us to overcome an obstacle, climb to reach safety or defend against an enemy.
+At some point life will require us to overcome an obstacle, climb to reach safety or defend against an enemy.

 We need to be ready, and many of us as modern men feel like we’re not.